rails/rails/guides/source/active_record_querying.md

 end
 ```

-NOTE: The +:include+ option allows you to name associations that should be loaded alongside with the models.
+NOTE: The `:include` option allows you to name associations that should be loaded alongside with the models.

-##### Options for +find_in_batches+
+##### Options for `find_in_batches`

-The +find_in_batches+ method accepts the same +:batch_size+ and +:start+ options as +find_each+, as well as most of the options allowed by the regular +find+ method, except for +:order+ and +:limit+, which are reserved for internal use by +find_in_batches+.
+The `find_in_batches` method accepts the same `:batch_size` and `:start` options as `find_each`, as well as most of the options allowed by the regular `find` method, except for `:order` and `:limit`, which are reserved for internal use by `find_in_batches`.

 Conditions
 ----------

-The +where+ method allows you to specify conditions to limit the records returned, representing the +WHERE+-part of the SQL statement.
+The `where` method allows you to specify conditions to limit the records returned, representing the `WHERE`-part of the SQL statement.
 Conditions can either be specified as a string, array, or hash.

 ### Pure String Conditions

-If you'd like to add conditions to your find, you could just specify them in there, just like +Client.where("orders_count = '2'")+.
-This will find all clients where the +orders_count+ field's value is 2.
+If you'd like to add conditions to your find, you could just specify them in there, just like `Client.where("orders_count = '2'")`.
+This will find all clients where the `orders_count` field's value is 2.

 WARNING: Building your own conditions as pure strings can leave you vulnerable to SQL injection exploits.
-For example, +Client.where("first_name LIKE '%#{params[:first_name]}%'")+ is not safe.
+For example, `Client.where("first_name LIKE '%#{params[:first_name]}%'")` is not safe.
 See the next section for the preferred way to handle conditions using an array.

 ### Array Conditions